p0dalirius/Awesome-RCE-techniques/Content-Management-Systems-(CMS)/Wordpress/techniques/Upload-a-plugin/README.md

 ![](./imgs/)

-Then go on the "Manage plugins" page
+Then go on the "Manage plugins" page.

 ![](./imgs/)